CLI reference

 Adds a link value to the build record.

-Links make it easier to navigate back to your CI system from the Launchable webapp.
+Links make navigating back to your CI system from the Launchable web app easier.

 Note: Your CI system might already reveal build URLs via an environment variable (or environment variables that can be composed into a URL), so check your tools docs first if you use this feature.